 If the manuscript has numerous grammatical mistakes that inhibit the ability of a reader to understand the arguments, you may recommend rejection without writing a detailed review.
 The AMS wishes to encourage the international exchange of scientific results through its journals, but it recognizes that peer reviewers should not be required to fix manuscripts needing excessive revisions to English spelling and grammar.
 The authors may wish to employ a professional manuscript editing service in such situations.

-Reviewer recommendations provide a consistent set of guidelines to the Editor; your review should begin with your overall recommendation: Accept as is (no changes); Minor Revisions required (no need to see the revised manuscript); Major Revisions required (need to re-evaluate the revised manuscript); Reject; Transfer (please specify the appropriate journal if possible.)
+Reviewer recommendations provide a consistent set of guidelines to the Editor; your review should begin with your overall recommendation: Accept as is (no changes), Minor Revisions required (no need to see the revised manuscript), Major Revisions required (need to reevaluate the revised manuscript), Reject, or Transfer (please specify the appropriate journal if possible).
 By AMS policy all reviews are considered anonymous unless you specifically indicate in your comments to the Editor that you wish to waive your anonymity.

 We greatly appreciate your time and effort in preparing the review.
 Please contact the Editorial office if you have any questions.